centreon/centreon-poller-display/doc/en/Presentation.rst

 In case of a network outage between the Central and the Poller, this interface can be used as a backup solution.
 It also allows not to use WAN interconnections for example.

-Centreon Poller Display then allows to build the following architecture :
+Centreon Poller Display allows to build the following architecture :

 .. image :: /images/eschema.png
    :align: center